This section summarizes the main rules to follow when implementing the call to Sage Active Public API V2 in your standard or specific applications.

 Example: The list of journal Types can be loaded when the application is launched, without having to be read again on each call.

-Multi-thread access
+Multi-thread Access

 Storing authorization and refresh tokens generated from the OAuth 2.0 flow is a widely discussed topic on the web.